MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 You really want to test if your configuration (ARM Template) is valid and stays valid and can be redeployed [`idempotent`](http://markwarneke.me/Cloud-Automation-101/Article/01_Cloud_Automation_Theory.html#idempotence) over and over again.
 The Engineering-Pipeline is also usable for feature and experimental development.

-An `Engineering Subscription` is a subscription that has no or limited access to any other subscription or on premises and should not reflect any customer environment or contain *any* data.
+An `Engineering Subscription` is a subscription that has no or limited access to any other subscription or on premises and should not reflect any customer environment or contain _any_ data.
 Also the naming should not indicate in any way the brand.
 If the engineering subscription is compromised an attacker should not be able to identify the company or user.

 ### Tests across Azure regions

 Additionally a good test should validate different input parameters.
-Having a deployment to *multiple different Azure Regions* can save time when troubleshooting a deployment issue to a new region.
+Having a deployment to _multiple different Azure Regions_ can save time when troubleshooting a deployment issue to a new region.
 Some Azure Services are only available (or in Preview) in certain Azure Data centers.
-Keeping this in mind all tests should considers this possibility.
+Keeping this in mind: All tests should considers different Parameter combination and Azure.

 ### Acceptance Tests